nazkord/Siemanejro/README.md

 # Siemanejro
 Android application for betting football (more sports in the future) matches in certain groups of people.
+Also user can browse the result of matches from TOP-5 european leagues.
 Normal sign-up available as well as Google sign-in.

 # Backend